 An Inverted Duplication In Chromosome Is Known To Cause

-Nov 18, 2025 · 11 min read
+11 min read

 Understanding Chromosomal Inverted Duplication

 Chromosomal abnormalities, such as inverted duplications, arise from errors during cell division, specifically in meiosis or mitosis.
 An inversion occurs when a segment of a chromosome breaks off, flips 180 degrees, and reattaches to the same chromosome.
-A duplication involves the repetition of a chromosomal segment.
+Plus, a duplication involves the repetition of a chromosomal segment.
 When these two events combine, the result is an inverted duplication, where a segment is both duplicated and inverted on the same chromosome.

 Types of Inverted Duplications